 Results from the advanced FDK phenotyping effort were drafted into an original research article that was published in the journal Agronomy in February 2022.
 Results from the work on understanding linkage drag between FHB resistance (and other trait) QTLs across sets of environments in the southeastern US were reported in a manuscript submitted to Frontiers in Plant Science in June 2022 by postdoctoral fellow Dr. Carolina Ballen-Taborda.
 Data from the misted FHB nursery collected on advanced breeding lines will be circulated to VDHR-SWW breeders via email (in the form of standard Excel spreadsheets) as soon as complete.
-South Carolina growers and other producers in neighboring states can access an updated list of recommended SRW wheat cultivars that have moderate resistance to FHB through the ScabSmart website.
+South Carolina growers and other producers in neighboring states could access an updated list of recommended SRW wheat cultivars that have moderate resistance to FHB through the ScabSmart website.
+A new online site host will be determined to switch from ScabSmart since it is being shut down.